 Remember that the Chase Sapphire Reserve travel credit resets every 12 months on the first statement date after your account anniversary.
 If you’re unsure when your credit will reset, you can call customer service at (800) 432-3117 or the number on the back of your card.
 Simply enter your account number and ask a representative.

 Unused credit does not roll over from year to year, so make sure to keep track of how much of the Chase Sapphire Reserve travel credit you’ve used.
-That way, you’ll be able to make sure you take advantage of the whole thing.
+That way, you’ll be able to make sure you take advantage of the whole amount.